dpkbihani-blip/ARIITK_Hackathon/README.md

-# Operation SKYE-X — Autonomous Aerial Robotics Hackathon
+# Aerial Robotics Hackathon

-> **Aerial Robotics Club | Y25 Recruitment Hackathon**
+> **Team Aerial Robotics | Y25 Recruitment Hackathon**

-Welcome to **Operation SKYE-X**, a multi-level autonomous drone simulation challenge.
-Your mission is to program an intelligent flight controller for a quadcopter drone navigating a contested 2D aerial environment.
+Hey Y25s!
+Hope you are enjoying your time on the campus.
+These are the problem statements of the **Aerial Robotics Hackathon 2026**.
+They are divided into three levels.
+The submission guidelines for each level are mentioned clearly — please follow them correctly.
+Any doubts can be raised on GitHub in the **Discussions** tab of this repository.
+You can find the problem statements and required starter kits in this repo.

 ---